rhaiscript/rhai-sci/src/DOCS.md

 ## `rand`
 Create a matrix filled with random values between 0 and 1.
-Can be called with either zero arguments (returning a single random value), one argument (creating a square matrix) or two arguments (specifying the number of rows and columns separately).
+Can be called with either no argument (returning a single value), one int argument (creating a square matrix), on array argument (indicating the dimensions, such as that which is returned by `[size]`) or two arguments (specifying the number of rows and columns separately).
 ```rust
 # use rhai::FLOAT;
 # use rhai_sci::eval;